scgray/jsqsh/src/test/resources/bullets.md

   * This is a bullet at the first level `it has some nested code in it because, well, what the hell?`
- * According to github markdown, this should be at level 2, even though it is indented less than the previous one.
+ * We'll force this one up to the level of the previous one.
+This isn't the same behavior as github, but it is a silly use case anyway.
-     * And this should line up with the previous one at level 2
+     * This line should appear on level 2 because it is indented more than the previous level
         * And do I hear a level 3??
   * And back to level 1